than even icemakers, in my experience. A dishwasher leak pan is the answer.

 only protect you from an internal leak.
 I would say most dishwasher leaks I see involve a water supply or the drain, not the machine, itself.

-We strongly recommend this portable work surface.
+We strongly recommend this portable work surface for all appliance moving.

 and